solocatz/XCManiaValidateTool/Readme.md

 Program exit code:

-Code 0: on sucess
+Code 0:  Sucess

-Code Other: on fail
+Code Other then 0: Fail